 The ECHR has stronger protection in the devolved legislatures of Scotland, Wales and Northern Ireland.
 Courts there can strike down laws passed by the relevant devolved legislature which violates rights.
 They cannot, however, strike down an Act of Parliament.

-How has the Court intervened in the government’s Rwanda policy?
+How has the ECHR affected the government’s Rwanda policy?

 Can a state leave the ECHR?

 Yes.
 To leave the ECHR a state must formally notify the Council of Europe of its intention to withdraw.
 The state ceases to be a member of the Council of Europe (and the ECHR) at the end of the financial year.
 None have chosen to leave so far.

 “Leaving the ECHR would leave the UK without a codified and legally binding human rights instrument.”